devsoc-unsw/jobsboard/README.md

 ### Using Docker
 1. Navigate to the root of the project.
-2. Run `docker-compose build` to build all containers or `docker-compose build [container-name]` for a specific container specified in the compose file.
+2. Run `docker compose build` to build all containers or `docker compose build [container-name]` for a specific container specified in the compose file.
-3. Run `docker-compose up` to start all containers or `docker-compose up [container-name]` for starting a specific container specified in the compose file.
+3. Run `docker compose up` to start all containers or `docker compose up [container-name]` for starting a specific container specified in the compose file.
     > To view which containers you would like to build/start, refer to [docker-compose.yml](./docker-compose.yml)

 <br />